Barakat93011/Image-Processing/README.md

 # Image-Processing
-Count number of people within the scope of camera and calculate distances between them and warn them if they are many to keep Healthy spacing
+Count number of people within the scope of camera then warn them if they are many to keep Healthy spacing

+Project is prepared using Matlab Script

+Matlab Camera Support should be installed